Hydroxychloroquine

 HIDE CONTENT

-Meanwhile new studies kept confirming what we already knew.
+Meanwhile more studies kept confirming what we already knew about HCQ.

 UK RECOVERY Trial (July 2020)

-Beginning of July the WHO comes with the following statement...
+At the beginning of July the WHO came with the following statement...

 Interim trial results show that hydroxychloroquine and lopinavir/ritonavir produce little or no reduction in the mortality of hospitalized COVID-19 patients when compared to standard of care.
 Solidarity trial investigators will interrupt the trials with immediate effect. ...
 The interim Solidarity results are now being readied for peer-reviewed publication.

 So these WHO studies have not yet been peer-reviewed and the authorities already made the decision to stop any further research into HCQ as a remedy against COVID-19.
 That's peculiar to say the least.
-WHO does not mention anything about HCQ's effectiveness in an early stage of COVID-19 as was strongly suggested be previous scientific research and is the common use of HCQ in the first place.
-Mid July Peter Horby et al published their so-called UK RECOVERY Trial paper which concluded that there is no effect of HCQ on COVID-19.
-Here are some observations from this research...
+The WHO does not mention anything about HCQ's effectiveness in an early stage of COVID-19 as was strongly suggested by scientific research.
+Mid July Peter Horby et al published their so-called UK RECOVERY Trial paper.
+Some observations:

 Studies (July-August 2020)